taka-yamakoshi/neural_constructions/README.md

 `[id]` is for running this code multiple times.
 In our experiment, we ran this code 10 times (id = 0~9).

 ## Produce figures
-Figure 1 are created by `behavioral.Rmd`, and Figures 2 and 3 are by `model_eval.Rmd`.
+Figure 1 is created by `behavioral.Rmd`, and Figures 2 and 3 are created by `model_eval.Rmd`.
 `PlotReg.py` is a sample code for plotting the results for ridge regression.